-Symptom Check Action Is the power plug firmly connected?
-Is the charging plug firmly inserted in the battery pack?
+Symptom Check Action Cannot charge.
+Is the power plug firmly connected?
+Is the charging plug firmly inserted in the Battery Pack?
 Reconnect and try charging again.
-If the battery pack still does not charge, the battery charger might be malfunctioning.
-Cannot charge Are the residual battery capacity indicator lamps lit?
+If the Battery Pack still does not charge, the Battery Charger might be malfunctioning.
+Are the residual battery capacity indicator lamps lit?
 Review charging method and try charging again.
-If the battery pack still does not charge, the battery charger might be malfunctioning.
-Are the battery charger or battery pack contact terminals dirty or wet?
-Remove the battery pack from the battery charger and the charger plug from the socket.
+If the Battery Pack still does not charge, the Battery Charger might be malfunctioning.
+Are the Battery Charger or Battery Pack contact terminals dirty or wet?
+Remove the Battery Pack from the Battery Charger and the charging plug from the socket.
 Use a dry cloth or cotton swab to clean the charger and battery contact terminals.
-Then reconnect both the battery pack and the battery charger.
-TYAMAHA YAMAHA YAMAHA There is a contact fault in the contact terminals.
-Remove the battery pack from the bicycle.
-Then connect the charging plug into the battery pack.
-(If battery capacity indicator lamps still flash alternatively, there might be a fault in the battery pack).
-When the battery pack is remounted on the bicycle and the power switch of the display unit is pressed, if battery capacity indicator lamps still flash alternately, there might be a fault in the Drive Unit.
-YAMAHA TOPOGRAPHA TOPOGRAPHA There is a contact fault in the contact terminals.
-Remove the battery pack from the battery charger, mount the battery on the bicycle and press the power switch of display unit.
-When the charging plug is reconnected into the battery pack, if battery capacity indicator lamps still flash simultaneously, there might be a fault in the battery charger.
-Is the charging port on the battery pack wet?
+Then reconnect both the Battery Pack and the Battery Charger.
+There is a contact fault in the contact terminals.
+Remove the Battery Pack from the bicycle.
+Then connect the charging plug into the Battery Pack.
+(If battery capacity indicator lamps still flash alternatively, there might be a fault in the Battery Pack).
+When the Battery Pack is remounted on the bicycle and the power switch of the Display Unit is pressed, if battery capacity indicator lamps still flash alternately, there might be a fault in the Drive Unit.

+Symptom Check Action There is a contact fault in the contact terminals.
+Remove the Battery Pack from the Battery Charger, mount the battery on the bicycle and press the power switch of Display Unit.
+When the charging plug is reconnected into the Battery Pack, if battery capacity indicator lamps still flash simultaneously, there might be a fault in the Battery Charger.
+Is the charging port on the Battery Pack wet?
 Clean the charging port and charging plug.
 Then dry them.
 Afterwards, connect the charging plug to the charging port.
 Both side battery capacity indicator lamps are flashing simultaneously.
-The battery pack protection feature has been activated and the system cannot be used.
-Replace the battery pack at an authorized dealer as soon as possible.

-Symptom Check Action The battery charger emits abnormal noises, foul odors or smoke.
-Unplug the charger plug and immediately cease operation.
-Have an authorized dealer inspect your bicycle.
-The battery charger becomes hot.
-It is normal for the battery charger to become somewhat warm during charging.
-If the battery charger is too hot to be touched by hand, unplug the charger plug, wait for it to cool, and consult an authorized dealer.
-After charging, all of the battery capacity indicator lamps do Has the charger plug been unplugged or the battery pack removed during charging?
-Charge the battery pack again. not light up when the battery capacity indicator button "()" is pressed.
-Did you start charging with the battery pack at a high temperature, such as immediately after use?
+The Battery Pack protection feature has been activated and the system cannot be used.
+Replace the Battery Pack at a bicycle dealer as soon as possible.
+The Battery Charger emits abnormal noises, foul odors or smoke.
+Unplug the charging plug and immediately cease operation.
+Have a bicycle dealer inspect your bicycle.
+The Battery Charger becomes hot.
+It is normal for the Battery Charger to become somewhat warm during charging.
+If the Battery Charger is too hot to be touched by hand, unplug the charging plug, wait for it to cool, and consult a bicycle dealer.
+After charging, all of the battery capacity indicator lamps do not light up when the battery capacity indicator button "()" is pressed.
+Has the charging plug been unplugged or the Battery Pack removed during charging?
+Charge the Battery Pack again.
+Did you start charging with the Battery Pack at a high temperature, such as immediately after use?
 Move to a location where the battery temperature can reach the range where charging is possible (59-77 °F (15-25 °C)), and then start charging again.
-After disconnecting the charging plug on the battery charger from the battery pack, the battery capacity indicator lamps continue to light up.
-Is the charging port on the battery pack wet?
+After disconnecting the charging plug on the Battery Charger from the Battery Pack, the battery capacity indicator lamps continue to light up.
+Is the charging port on the Battery Pack wet?
 Clean the charging port and charging plug.
 Then dry them.